medical cross

 • Jaundice

-However if the virus moves into the chronic stage, you liver will become inflamed permanently, which will lead to cirrhosis.
+However, if the virus moves into the chronic stage, your liver will become inflamed permanently, which will lead to cirrhosis.
 Although there is chance of the virus being fatal, a low percentage of cases turn out this way.
 Hepatitis C can also be acute or chronic.
 Acute hepatitis C is often mistaken for the flu, as symptoms are very similar.
 In fact, 60% of the people who have contracted acute hepatitis C never even knew they had it, as it often goes misdiagnosed.
-However symptoms can be any of the following:
+However, symptoms can be any of the following:

 • Fatigue